QunaSys/quantum-algorithm-grand-challenge-2023/README.md

     ```
     In addition to the 8-qubit Hamiltonian used for the problem, there are also 4 and 8-qubit Hamiltonians in this folder that can be freely used to verify the implemented algorithm.

+    The important point is that during the evaluation, we will use an orbital rotated Hamiltonian by using a unitary matrix different from the one used to construct the Hamiltonian in the `hamiltonian` folder.

 Participants can calculate the score by running `evaluator.py`.
   - **num_exec**: The number of times the algorithm is executed during evaluation.
-  - **ref_value**: The reference value (exact value of the ground state energy) for each hamiltonian is listed.
+  - **ref_value**: The reference value (exact value of the ground state energy) for each Hamiltonian is listed.
 The score is evaluated based on this value.

 Since we are dealing with a large qubits system such as 8 qubits, running evaluator.py using the code in example.py takes *6-7* hours for a single execution.